Where to Go South Platte River – Deckers

 Current Conditions:

-Deckers has been fishing really good as of late.
-The warmer weather activated the fish and we have seen consistent conditions over the last couple of weeks.
+The fishing in the Deckers corridor has been great over the last few weeks.
+Spring time can be fantastic here and so far this early spring is no exception to that!
+The warmer weather activated the fish and we have seen consistent fishing.
 Current flows are at 170 cfs. and a bit above average for this time of year.
 We should see flows fluctuate pretty good through the remainder of the season.
-The fish are pretty concentrated and you will see large areas pretty much devoid of fish.
+The fish have spread out a bit more and are occupying more areas of the river.
 Move around until you start seeing fish.
 They want good clean drifts, so be prepared to work!
 Pay attention to all of the details right now.
 Water temps are in the 30's and 40's.

 Hatches:

 As usual for this time of year, Midges are are the staples.
 Focus on them in all life stages.
 The fish have been keying in particular bugs so make sure you pay close attention to their sizes.
-Keep your patterns SMALL!
+Its a good idea to start carrying some larger or longer profile midge patterns now.
+The big spring midge is hatching and the fish are keying in on them.
 If you see days of low bug activity, try dead drifting smaller streamers.
+And big news! ..we have seen some BWO's the last couple of days!

 Tactics: